 Austria-Hungary), where he met a performing

-troupe, which didn't want to take him in, and he
+troupe that didn't want to take him in, so he

-went to Vienna and there he put together a troupe
+went to Vienna and there put together a troupe

 toured across Austria, Czechoslovakia and